Mass Extinctions — And Then What?

 Chris Monsour describes how he uses the short film The Day The Mesozoic Died in his classroom.
 The film illustrates the scientific process, showing the evidence that led to the hypothesis that an asteroid impact killed the dinosaurs.

 Interested in using our biogeography resources to help your students reason from evidence?
-In this blog post from California educator Nikki Chambers, see how she uses our suite of ‘Wallace Line’ activities to have her students construct explanations.
+In this article from California educator Nikki Chambers, see how she uses our suite of ‘Wallace Line’ activities to have her students construct explanations.